adosib/data_engineering_nano/Project1/README.md

 This project is a part of the Udacity Data Engineering Nanodegree program.
 In this project, I create tables within a datamart that are linked in a star schema.
 I then develop an ETL process that normalizes messy JSON log data and populates the tables.
 Read more about the details below in the 'Background' section.

 ## Highlights and things learned
-1. The data includes some non-valid JSON data which I parse and structure into a standard JSON format.
-2. I learned how to walk a directory structure to process all the files contained therein.
+1. I learned how to walk a directory structure to process all the files contained therein.
-3. I learned to zip() two lists into a Pandas dataframe.
+2. I learned to zip() two lists into a Pandas dataframe.
-4. I learned to use the Postgres ORM pycopg2 library
+3. I learned to use the Postgres ORM pycopg2 library

 ## Background
 ### Project